nandorsieben/Accessible-pdf-from-LaTeX/README.md

 ```
 lualatex sample.tex
 ```
-It requires a recent version (Version 1.22.0) of texlive (https://www.tug.org/texlive/) that is likely not available in standard Linux packages.
+It requires a recent version (Version 1.22.0) of lualatex (https://www.tug.org/texlive/) that is likely not available in standard Linux packages.
 Manual installation is probably required using the install-tl script.
 This version of lualatex is available on overleaf.

 The created pdf has an accessibility score of 100% on canvas.